jfarmer08/ha-sengledapi/info.md

 ### Potential Downsides

 * This is an unofficial implementation of the api and therefore may be disabled or broken at anytime by Sengled
-* I only have Element Classic A19 Kit (Light bulbs + Hub) to test https://us.sengled.com/products/element-classic-kit
+* I only have Element Classic A19 Kit (Light bulbs + Hub) https://us.sengled.com/products/element-classic-kit and the Wifi LED Multicolor A19 Bulb https://us.sengled.com/products/sengled-smart-wi-fi-led-multicolor-a19-bulb to test.

-* An update may break them without my knowledge. **Please use the betas as they become avaliable**
+* An update from Sengled may break this integration without my knowledge. **Please use the betas as they become avaliable**

-**In this Update**
-  * Wifi bulbs are now supported by adding ```wifi: true``` to your configuration.
-All functions at this time are not supported.
+** Wifi bulbs are supported by adding ```wifi: true``` to your configuration.
+All functions should be supported.
-  # Only 2 wifi bulbs are supported at this time
-    1. Sengled Smart Wi-Fi LED Multicolor A19 Bulb : wificolora19
-    2. Sengled Smart Wi-Fi LED Daylight A19 Bulb : wifia19

-      # Supported Functions of Wifi Bulbs
-        1. View bulbs on/off state, brightness, Color, and Color Temp
-        2. Control bulbs on/off state, brightness, Color, and Color Temp

 ## Installation (HACS) - Highly Recommended